soleil-ica/Lima-tango-cpp/doc/Dhyana/dhyana.rst

 Introduction
 ============
-| This is the reference documentation of the Dhyana Tango C++ device.
+| This is the documentation of the Lima/Dhyana Tango C++ device.
-| This camera can manage 4 trigger modes : INTERNAL_SINGLE, EXTERNAL_MULTI, EXTERNAL_GATE, INTERNAL_MULTI
+| This camera can manage 4 triggers modes : INTERNAL_SINGLE, EXTERNAL_MULTI, EXTERNAL_GATE, INTERNAL_MULTI
 | This camera can manage ROI
 | This camera can't manage Binning.